-Ask your assistant to hold it or pass the accessories to you while you rinse and soap it, avoiding its face.
-Follow the steps described on the products, using the cups of water for rinsing.
+Ask your assistant to hold it or pass the accessories to you while you rinse and soap him, avoiding his face.
+Follow the steps described in the products, using the cups of water for rinsing.
 You can use a damp washcloth to wipe away any dirt on his face.

 Be sure to rinse your cat thoroughly to remove all traces of products.
 Shampoo or conditioner residue can build up.
-Finally, dry your cat's coat as much as possible before letting him go about his business.
+Finally, dry your cat's coat as much as possible before letting him do his business.

 Trim A Cat's Claws